bcgov/openshift-launchpad/README.md

 ## Purpose

-Most new project teams working within the BC Developers Exchange environment experience a lengthy acclimation period in which learn about the tools and environment of the lab.
+Most new project teams working within the BC Developers Exchange environment experience a lengthy acclimation period in which they learn about the tools and environment of the lab.
 While familiar with developing apps, teams are often unaware of how to deploy them to OpenShift.
-OpenShift configuration and deployment itself is a steep learning curve.
+The concept of OpenShift configuration and deployment itself has a steep learning curve.
 With all of the new things to learn and absorb, *Sprint Zero* can easily drag out for weeks.

 This project is intended as a starting point for the team with a Product Owner who wants to start realizing business value as soon as possible after the project kicks off.
-This repository does not have everything necessary to solve every problem you will face, but it should work out of the box and allow you to add working features sooner.
+This repository does not have everything necessary to solve every problem you will face, but it should work out of the box and allow you to add features sooner.

 ## Philosophy